NarrationBox/libkloudtrader-docs/docs/intro.md

 <img src="https://raw.githubusercontent.com/KloudTrader/kloudtrader-docs/master/website/static/img/add_card.png" widht="100" alt="Narwhal add card">
 ***
 ### Creating a Runtime
 In Narwhal, a Runtime is a basic computational unit that runs your strategy/algorithm.
 The algorithm running on your Runtime is totally your property and no other Narwhal user or KloudTrader employee can view it.
-Currently we only support Python-3 runtimes which means you can only deploy algorithms written in Python but we will be introducing R, Julia, Excel and many more types of Runtimes very soon, thus kloudtrader library's wrappers for respective langaugaes will also be available soon.<br><br>
+Currently we only support Python-3 runtimes which means you can only deploy algorithms written in Python but we will be introducing R, Julia, Excel and many more types of Runtimes very soon, thus kloudtrader library's wrappers for respective languages will also be available soon.<br><br>
 <img src="https://raw.githubusercontent.com/KloudTrader/kloudtrader-docs/master/website/static/img/create_runtime1.png" /> <br>
 It is extremely easy to create a Runtime.
 All you need to do is:
 * Select a location for your runtime.